Statistic Values (KPIs)¶

 Overview¶

-This page lists the statistic values that can be found in the statistic_values
+This page lists the statistic values (Key Performance Indicators, KPIs) that can be found in the statistic_values

-field is a dictionary of statistic values, where the keys are the names of the statistic values, and the values are the actual values.
-The names are the headings below, only that they use camelCase
+field in our reports and export API responses is a dictionary of statistic values, where the keys are the names of the statistic values, and the values are the actual values.
+Note that the keys are in snake_case

 .